Navigating Dementia: A Guide for Compassionate Home Care

 The physical environment plays a massive role in the well-being of someone with dementia.
 A safe, predictable space can significantly reduce anxiety and prevent "sundowning"—the increased confusion and agitation that often happens in the late afternoon and evening.

-• Simplify and De-clutter: Remove excess furniture and decorative items that can be confusing or cause trips.
+- Simplify and De-clutter: Remove excess furniture and decorative items that can be confusing or cause trips.
 A minimalist approach is best.
+Use contrasting colors for plates and table settings to help them see their food clearly.

-• Safety Measures: Install stove shut-off devices, lock away hazardous chemicals and medications, and consider door alarms if wandering is a concern.
+- Safety Measures: Install stove shut-off devices, lock away hazardous chemicals and medications, and consider door alarms if wandering is a concern.
+Remove locks from interior doors to prevent them from accidentally locking themselves in a room.

 The Role of Specialized Home Care